 This inactive stratovolcano is situated in the Cordillera Occidental range of the Andes and is, with a height of 6268m, the highest mountain and volcano in Ecuador.
 Besides that it is also the highest peak near the equator and due to the equatorial bulge its summit is the farthest point on the Earth`s surface from the Earth`s center.
+This is a major reason why Chimborazo climbing tours are so intriguing.

 Furthermore the Chimborazo has four summits, which are like stairs up to the top.
 The highest summit is the Whymper.
 The statovolcano has low slopes at the bottom that get steeper the higher up the mountain.
 35000 years ago, the Chimborazo collapsed and caused an avalanche that dammed the Rio Chambe and a lake occured.
 In the past 10000 years there has been at least seven eruptions but now the Chimborazo is inactive.